novikovalab/piawka/subcommands.md

 ### Description

 `piawka dist` reads the output of `piawka calc` and builds a pairwise distance matrix.
 If multiple rows exist for the same population pair (e.g., multiple windows), a weighted average is computed using the denominators.
-The matrix can be output in:
+The matrix can be output in PHYLIP or Nexus format.

-- **PHYLIP** format (default): compatible with PHYLIP, RAxML, FastTree, and R's `ape` package.
-- **NEXUS** format (`--nexus`): compatible with SplitsTree, SpecTRE `netmake`, and R's `phangorn`.

 Only the pairwise statistic specified with `-s` is used; within-group rows are ignored.
 Diagonal entries are set to 0.